 Senior Coordinating Producer / Enterprise Reporting Unit

-Bray previously served as ESPN’s on-site news editor for events including Monday Night Football, the NBA, college football and NCAA basketball.
+Bray previously served as ESPN’s on-site news editor for Monday Night Football, the NBA and college football and basketball.

 At ESPN, Bray’s investigative unit has won the Edward R. Murrow Award for coverage of human trafficking, the Alfred.
-I duPont Award for coverage of youth-football safety and corruption issues, the Peabody Award for coverage of football brain injuries, and the New York Festivals World’s Best TV & Film Grand Award for coverage of the use of the N word in sports.
+I duPont Award for coverage of corruption in youth football and two Peabody awards – one for coverage of football brain injuries and one for coverage of allegations of sexual abuse at Michigan State.

 A native of East Cleveland, Ohio, Bray is a graduate of Cleveland State University (bachelor’s degree in communication) and the Ohio State University (a master’s degree in journalism).